-11.3 The National Award Coordinator will liaise with the winners to decide how the funds are to be distributed.
-In cases where the National Competition is in a country which do not use the Euro as the official currency, the amounts will be converted to local currency.
+11.4 The National Award Coordinator will liaise with the winners to decide how the funds are to be distributed.
+In cases where the National Competition is in a country which does not use the Euro as the official currency, the amounts will be converted to local currency.

 12 Intellectual Property & Publication Rights